mooxle/cooper-k8s-lab/docs/99-appendix/project-journal.md

 ---

-## 🎬 Episode S01E04 - "The Hardware Breakthrough"
+## 🎬 Episode S01E04 - "The Infrastructure Revolution"
 **Wednesday, August 20, 2025**

 ### 📋 Episode Summary
-In which our protagonist achieves the crucial hardware milestone, navigates the inevitable 3D printing iterations with scientific precision, and implements an enterprise-grade dual-repository strategy that would make any IT architect proud.
+In which our protagonist achieves the crucial hardware milestone, navigates the inevitable 3D printing iterations with scientific precision, implements an enterprise-grade dual-repository strategy, and deploys a complete enterprise infrastructure platform that transforms the lab from hardware procurement to production-ready operations.

 ### 🖥️ **MAJOR HARDWARE BREAKTHROUGH: Mini PCs Ordered!**